-UNITED STATES - As the grand-daughter of an early civil rights activist, Attorney Julius Winfield Robertson, who was a dedicated advocate for human rights, and worked closely with U.S. Congressman Senator Estes Kefauver and Attorney James Nabritt, Jr. on historical civil rights cases, it saddens me to witness the current melee surrounding the issue of reparations.
+UNITED STATES, Washington, DC - As the grand-daughter of an early civil rights activist, Attorney Julius Winfield Robertson, who was a dedicated advocate for human rights, and worked closely with U.S. Congressman Senator Estes Kefauver and Attorney James Nabritt, Jr. on historical civil rights cases, it saddens me to witness the current melee surrounding the issue of reparations.

 The civil rights movement was governed by action versus committee.
 Activists were veritable “Davids vs. Goliaths” bravely challenging the legislative system which codified racism.
 When Robertson’s firm, along with a junior partner, Dovey Johnson Roundtree, filed a segregation complaint in 1953 on behalf of a Women's Army Corps (WAC) private named Sarah Louise Keys, it would portend the Montgomery Alabama Bus Boycotts.

 Most descendants of slaves, at least those with voices in the public square, are vociferously demanding that the issue of reparations become a cornerstone of the Democrat’s electoral platform.
 However, as a person of color who does not agree with the premise, I understand that my position is in the minority.
 To be clear, I do not disagree with the fact that structural changes need to be implemented to increase parity in the economic fortunes of those whose ancestors were enslaved and those whose ancestors owned them.

 However, doling out what amounts to a one-time cash settlement is short-sighted and will not address past issues of institutionalized inequality.
 Thus, a Commission to study what any African-American in this country can tell is unfair and unjustified mistreatment, results in little more than a menagerie of wish lists, often to meet immediate needs.